townmath/cisp400-reader/_sources/hash_table/hash_table_analysis.rst

-Although the std::set find is logarithmic complexity, from a practical sense, it compares favorably with the hash table:
+Although the std::set find is logarithmic complexity, from a practical sense, it compares favorably with the hash table.
+The graph below shows example output for values up to 1,000,000.

 .. plot::
    :alt: Comparison of set and hash table find times